Abungo-w/2420-assignment-1/README.md

 This is a tutorial that will teach you step-by-step how to:
 - Create SSH keys on your local machine.
 - Install and configure `doctl`.
-- Setting Up an Arch Linux Droplet using `doctl` command-line tool.
 - Configure files with cloud-init
+- Set Up an Arch Linux Droplet using `doctl` command-line tool.
+- Connect to your droplet from your local machine using SSH

 ### Creating the SSH keys on your local machine
 SSH is a way to securely connect to another computer over the internet.
 It lets you control the other computer, run commands, and share files between the two machines[1].